-- Mount Royal Application for Admission form - Final/Official transcripts from all postsecondary institutions attended - Proof of current, active nursing registration - To complete the clinical practicum in Alberta, students must submit a current, active permanent or temporary license with the College of Registered Nurses of Alberta ( CRNA). - NOTE: No conditions that would interfere with the ability to complete the practicum may be on the permit prior to commencing the clinical course. - To complete the clinical practicum outside Alberta, students must submit a current, active permanent or temporary license with the appropriate nursing regulatory body

-- NOTE: No conditions that would interfere with the ability to complete the practicum may be on the permit prior to commencing the clinical course. - Prior to commencing the clinical practicum, evidence of 1-year FTE acute medical/surgical experience (within the last 3-5 years) is required.
+- Mount Royal Application for Admission form - Final/Official transcripts from all postsecondary institutions attended - Proof of current, active nursing registration - To complete the clinical practicum in Alberta, students must submit a current, active permanent or temporary license with the College of Registered Nurses of Alberta (CRNA). - NOTE: No conditions that would interfere with the ability to complete the practicum may be on the permit prior to commencing the clinical course. - To complete the clinical practicum outside Alberta, students must submit a current, active permanent or temporary license with the appropriate nursing regulatory body - NOTE: No conditions that would interfere with the ability to complete the practicum may be on the permit prior to commencing the clinical course. - Prior to commencing the clinical practicum, evidence of 1-year FTE acute medical/surgical experience (within the last 3-5 years) is required.
 If you do not meet this requirement, a letter to support how you meet this requirement may be considered. - The 1-year FTE requirement allows the student to develop the foundational skills to be successful in the clinical practicum.
 Note: This acute care experience is not a requirement to enter the program, it can be accumulated while completing the theory courses.

-Theory courses in the Advanced Studies in Critical Care Nursing Post-Diploma Certificate program are offered on a home study basis (distance delivery) in the Fall and Winter Semesters.
-Some theory courses may be offered in the Spring.
+Theory courses in the Advanced Studies in Critical Care Nursing Post-Diploma Certificate program are offered on a home-study basis (distance delivery) in the Fall and Winter Semesters.
 Clinical practice courses are organized in intensive care or emergency units in the Fall, Winter and Spring Semesters.
+Clinical practice courses may be offered during the Summer Semester when placement sites have availability.